Toruńska Street, Bydgoszcz: Main areas and edifices

 Friedrich Galow, listed as innkeeper, was the first owner of this building.
 In 1910, the edifice housed the "Bromberger Arbeiterheim" (Bydgoszcz Worker's House).
 This association was founded in October 1906, with the aim of "building nationalist awareness among the German working class".
 It was harbouring meetings for representatives of various professions.

 The facade still displays the faded mention of this activity.
-After WWI, the city authorities took over the house.
+After World War I, the city authorities took over the house.
 A grocery store operated there afterwards: its faded labels are also visible on the elevation.